Do You Remember?

-In 2000, when Streamliners premiered on PBS, producers asked visitors to share any memories they had of streamliner trains.
-Users can continue to share their memories at My American Experience.
+When Streamliners premiered on PBS in 2000, producers asked visitors to share any memories they had of streamliner trains.

 Burlington president Ralph Budd stepped off the Burlington Zephyr after its record-breaking run and proclaimed, "It was a sweet ride."
 Most Americans agreed.
 Marjorie Wigton, who worked as a "Zephyrette" hostess on the Burlington from 1936 to 1941, described the impact of the streamliners:

 "If you are brought up in a small town, small towns are close to railroad tracks, you are used to steam engines.
 Here are these beautiful white puffy clouds and panting trains going by and their special whistles.
 It was just a part of everyday life...a dozen times a day you would see a puffer going by.
 And then...all of a sudden here is this shiny beautiful thing...The whole town was out...thousands of people.
 It was like a butterfly coming out of a cocoon.
 It was this beautiful...silver train...not dirty...just...whoosh.
 It was a beautiful thing."

 In a 1997 interview, Zephyr engineer Glenn Corniels, who started his career shoveling coal as a steam train fireman, recalled the Zephyr's speedy route from Chicago through Aurora, Illinois to Savannah.
 "No stops... had to blow the whistle 144 times between Aurora and Savannah...
 I remember, 144 times!"

 Below, read stories from 2000.
 Do you have memories of streamliner trains?

 CALIFORNIA ZEPHYR DERAILED ENROUTE TO S.F.; NONE HURT

 The Westbound Pacific's California Zephyr was derailed seventy-two miles west of Grand Junction, Colo. last night.